jhpyle/docassemble/_docs/initial.md

 ---
 {% endhighlight %}

-A `metadata` block contains information about the [YAML] file, such as the name of the author.
+A `metadata` block contains information about the interview, such as the name of the author.
 It must be a [YAML] dictionary, but each the dictionary items can contain any arbitrary [YAML] structure.